TERMS OF BUSINESS FOR THE INTRODUCTION OF PERMANENT

 - THE CONTRACT

-2.2 These Terms contain the entire agreement between the parties and unless otherwise agreed in writing by a director of the Agency, these Terms prevail over any other terms of business or purchase conditions (or similar) put forward by the Client.
+3.2 These Terms contain the entire agreement between the parties and unless otherwise agreed in writing by a director the Agency, these Terms prevail over any other terms of business or purchase conditions (or similar) put forward by the Client.

 - NOTIFICATION AND FEES

-3.2.1 The Introduction Fee shall be payable within 30 days of the date of the Agency’s invoice which shall be rendered once the Candidate commences the Engagement.
+4.2.1 The Introduction Fee shall be payable within 30 days of the date of the Agency’s invoice which shall be rendered once the Candidate commences the Engagement

-3.5 Where prior to the commencement of the Engagement the Agency and the Client agree that the Engagement will be on the basis of a fixed term of less than 12 months, the Introduction Fee will apply pro-rata.
-If the Client (a) extends the Engagement beyond the initial fixed term or (b) re-Engages the Candidate within 6 calendar months from the date of termination of the agreed period of the fixed term Engagement, then the Client shall be liable to pay a further Introduction Fee based on the additional Remuneration applicable for (a) the extended period of Engagement or (b) the period of the second and any subsequent Engagement, subject to the Client not being liable to pay a greater sum in Introduction Fees than the Client would have been liable for under clause 3.3 had the Candidate first been Engaged for 12 months or more.
+4.5 Where prior to the commencement of the Engagement the Agency and the Client agree that the Engagement will be on the basis of a fixed term of less than 12 months, the Introduction/ Retainer Fee will apply pro-rata subject to a minimum fee of £1,500.
+If the Client (a) extends the Engagement beyond the initial fixed term or (b) re-Engages the Candidate within 6 calendar months from the date of termination of the agreed period of the fixed term Engagement, then the Client shall be liable to pay a further fee based on the additional Remuneration applicable for (a) the extended period of Engagement or (b) the period of the second and any subsequent Engagement, subject to the Client not being liable to pay a greater sum in Introduction Fees than the Client would have been liable for under clause 4.3 had the Candidate first been Engaged for 12 months or more.

-3.8 The Agency reserves the right to charge interest on invoiced amounts unpaid by the due date at the rate of 4% per annum above the base rate from time to time of the Barclays Bank PLC from the due date until the date of payment.
+4.8 The Agency reserves the right to charge interest under the Late Payment of Commercial Debts (Interest) Act 1998 on invoiced amounts unpaid by the due date at the rate of 8% per annum above the base rate from time to time of the Bank of England from the due date until the date of payment.

-4.1 If, after an offer has been made and accepted, the Engagement (a) does not commence because the Candidate withdraws their acceptance; or (b) once it has commenced, is terminated by either the Candidate or the Client (except in circumstances where the Candidate is made redundant) before the expiry of weeks from the date of commencement of the Engagement; then subject to the terms of clause 4.2 a refund of 50% will be allowed against the Introduction Fee.
+5.1 If, after an offer has been made and accepted, the Engagement (a) does not commence because the Candidate withdraws their acceptance; or (b) once it has commenced, is terminated by either the Candidate or the Client (except in circumstances where the Candidate is made redundant) before the expiry of 12 weeks from the date of commencement of the Engagement; then subject to the terms of clause 5.2 the Agency will find one suitable Replacement Candidate based on the original specification given for the position the Client is seeking to fill OR refund 50% of the Introduction Fee.

-4.2.1 the Client must comply with the provisions of clause 3.1 and must notify the Agency in writing of the termination of the Engagement or the non-commencement of the Engagement within 7 days of its termination or non-commencement; and
+5.2 In order to qualify for the refund set out in clause 5.1 the Client must comply with the provisions of clause 4.1 and must notify the Agency in writing of the termination of the Engagement or the non-commencement of the Engagement within 7 days of its termination or non-commencement.

 - INTRODUCTIONS TO THIRD PARTIES